Subscribie/subscribie/docs/content/en/docs/Architecture/events.md

 ---

-# How Signals & Events work togeather
+# How Signals & Events work together

 For a more in depth generic explanation of signals see the [ official blinker documentation](https://blinker.readthedocs.io/en/stable/).